BackHands

 Some callers say “You shouldn't really give hands in a Grimstock hey — but if it helps you to know where you're going, we don't mind”.
 This is guaranteed to stop everybody using hands instantly, and it's a load of rubbish.
 Giving hands isn't like kids having stabilisers on their bikes or wearing water-wings when you're learning to swim — it's part of dancing with your partner.

 And the same goes for “four changes of a circular hey”.
-Some older callers (I was young when I gave an early version of this workshop) will tell you dogmatically that “You never give hands in a circular hey”.
+Some older callers (I was young when I gave he first version of this workshop) will tell you dogmatically that “You never give hands in a circular hey”.
 Don't believe them; it's just the way they were taught forty years ago.
 (This is me being dogmatic about not being dogmatic!)
 Cecil Sharp invented the term “circular hey”, and he applied it to what I consider to be two different figures: the grand chain (right and left grand) that you get in squares such as Chelsea Reach, and also the right and left four changes (or three changes) that you get for two couples in a longways set.
 He said “handing is the exception rather than the rule”, but this may be simply that (as in a lot of other cases) Playford just didn't say.
 If you want a counter-quote, Pat Shaw in his notes on “The Hare's Maggot” (in the book “Another look at Playford”) says,

 In Playford's time the circular hey (i.e. “Right and left quite round”) was almost certainly done giving hands as in a “Grand chain.”